LakeinLove/Mage-The-Awakening/Mage Society/Orders/Adamantine Arrow.md

 ### Adaptability is Strength

 Arrows understand that nothing worth doing is achieved with ease, and that limitations are self-imposed.
 Attack and defence, spell and sword are valuable individually, but mere components of the whole.\
-Predictability and inflexibility are dangerous in a world of sympathetic magic, and crippling to the soul.
+Predictability and inflexibility are dangerous in a world of [[Sympathy|sympathetic]] magic, and crippling to the soul.
 An Arrow rises beyond these weaknesses and toward a balanced and perfected self.

 ### Service is Mastery